 Buying Hearing Aids at a Grocery Store Club

 Though buying hearing aids through a grocery store club may seem like an attractive option, many people aren’t aware of the problems that follow.
-There is a large difference when you work with an independent medical practice compared to club stores.
+There is a large difference when you work with an independent medical practice compared to club stores such as Costco for hearing aids.
 Here’s where club stores fall short:

 1. Device Locking